ruby2js/ruby2js/packages/rollup-plugin/README.md

 ## Documentation

 * Visit **[ruby2js.com](https://www.ruby2js.com/)** for detailed instructions and examples.
+* See [Ruby2JS Options](https://www.ruby2js.com/docs/options) docs for a list of available options.

 Below are some example configurations using some popular libraries.
 Other than the differences in filters, the differences are to make the library